tytydraco/yessleep/out/Soda_Head.md

 Trembling with fear and knowing that I was next, I ran into the stockroom and pushed the door shut from the inside.
 I'd forgotten that the lock on the door had broken and not been fixed yet.
 I'd have run back out and head for the backdoor except I was afraid he'd come too close by then and I'd get hit by one of his soda blasts.

 He started pushing the door from the other side while I pressed on it with all my weight to keep it from opening.
-Finally he slammed against it and it flung open, throwing my back and to the floor.
+Finally he slammed against it and it flung open, throwing me back and to the floor.

-I looked up in dread as he slowly entered the stockroom and slowly marched forward with a gape not unlike Frankenstein's monster.
+I looked up in dread as he entered the stockroom and slowly marched forward with a gape not unlike Frankenstein's monster.
 Behind him, still filming and with a wily grin on his face, Davy peeked around the corner into the room.

 Soda Head took in a big breath as if preparing to let loose a powerful bolt of deadly drink at me.
 I thought my time had come.
 I had nothing to loose so I tried to body slam him before he could do it.

-My chest hit his chest with a thud and h fell backwards out the door of the stockroom.
-As he did his soda shot blew out of his mouth and hit Davy blowing Davy's body apart and sending his phone through the air where it came to rest on top of some boxes, coincidentally still facing the killer and myself.
+My chest hit his chest with a thud and he fell backwards out the door of the stockroom.
+As he did a soda shot blew out of his mouth and hit Davy blowing Davy's body apart and sending his phone through the air where it came to rest on top of some boxes, coincidentally still facing the killer and myself.

 I got up and ran towards the back door which was facing the stockroom.
 I stopped at the door and looked back to see if Soda Head was about to send a blast my way.
 He wasn't.
 Instead he had gotten up and was staring at me.

-H went to take a step towards  when he slipped on some of Davy's guts and fell backwards into the stockroom where he came to rest in a sitting position on his butt.
+He went to take a step towards me when he slipped on some of Davy's guts and fell backwards into the stockroom coming to rest in a sitting position on his butt.

 I opened the backdoor sending a shaft of bright sunlight right into the stockroom and onto Soda Head.
 He started moaning.
-I focused in on him to s what was going on better.
+I focused in on him to see what was going on better.

 Cola slush was coming out of his ears, nose, and mouth.
-The pace of it draining out of him increased and then his flesh began to fall off until he was just one big pile of cols slush.
+The pace of it draining out of him increased and then his flesh began to fall off until he was just one big pile of cola slush.
 It then quickly melted in the sunlight leaving only his clothes in a pool of cola.

 The police would find his phone and review the video.
 After rigorous questioning I was made to sign a document saying that I would not tell anyone what happened.
 Davy's bedroom was cleaned out by the FBI and all of his experiments and papers were seized.

 The drink dispenser was removed and taken away but not before I retrieved a sample of the tainted cola.
 The sample remains in my custody in a secret location.
 Bids start at one million US dollars.
 Interested parties please contact me via telegram.
-Serious inquires only.
+Serious inquiries only.